tuxtof/SE-Training-Automation-Calm/prism_central/prism_central_setup.rst

 10. Log back into Prism Central as admin

-**Step 5 — Configure Self-Service Admin Management**
+**Step 3 — Configure Self-Service Admin Management**
 ****************************************************

 In this section we will configure Self-Service Portal (SSP)

-1. Go to Gear --> Self-Service Admin Management
+1. Go to Help --> Self-Service Admin Management
 2. Fill in the following info under Connect to AD, and then click **Next**:

 +--------------------------+------------------------------------------+